NREL/elm/elm/ords/ARCHITECTURE.md

 ## **5. Workflows**
 ### **5.1 Downloading documents from Google**
-We give a basic demonstration of the following call:
+We give a rough breakdown of the following call:
 ```python
 import asyncio
 from elm.web.google_search import google_results_as_docs